DogeProtocol/dp-wallet-desktop/README.md

 The Web Assembly files found under the wasm folder can be generated following the instructions in https://github.com/DogeProtocol/hybrid-pqc

 ### Known Issues
-1) The file src\assets\icons\app\icon.icns required for Mac is not checked in.
-It needs to be created for Mac installation.
-2) This is a prototype, code is messy.
+1) This is a prototype, code is messy.
 It is no ready for production use.
+2) Words selected for seed phrases are temporary, for proof of concept evaluation.

 ## License
 This repository currently uses a commercial theme that is not included in the license.
 Other parts of the repository excluding the commercial theme are available under MIT license.